-A shipping agent is a person who is responsible for handling the shipments and cargo, keep up with the interests of his or her clients and represent ships owners, charterers or managers.
+A shipping agent is a person who is responsible for handling the shipments and cargo, keep up with the interests of his or her clients and represent ship owners, charterers, or managers.
 The same tasks can also be carried out by an entire agency rather than just one person depending upon the client and the nature of the cargo.
-Shipping agents or shipping agencies are also called as port agents or cargo brokers.
-One of the most important and respected jobs in the marine industry is that of a shipping agent and the following article focusses on the same.
+Shipping agents or shipping agencies are also called port agents or cargo brokers.
+One of the most important and respected jobs in the marine industry is that of a shipping agent and the following article focuses on the same.

 Keeping a shipping agent is mandatory for a shipping company because otherwise, the owner of the shipping company would have to travel the seas, keeping a track of what happens.
 He would have to visit one port after another in an attempt to solve every common problem.
 Also, you have to be taking care of the upgrading of components all by yourself.
 All in all, it is an extremely tedious task.

 Some of the responsibilities of a shipping agent include drawing and managing documents for the customs and harbor services, organizing the transport and supply of goods, contacting the shippers and receivers of the cargo, arranging for medical services if required, arranging for necessary repairs in ships, arranging storage bunkers if and when needed, etc.

 There are various perks of being a shipping agent.
 He gets to interact with the shipping companies and their owners all over the world.
 Since he is a local his interaction with the crew is much more efficient and even, they themselves trust him.
 Thus, they are able to explain their problems and agitations in a much freer manner than they could have otherwise.

 A shipping agent also needs to understand the needs and demands of his client needs.
 It is a wonderful opportunity, for the shipping agents to learn various different things.
 The salary or the fee that a shipping agent receives from his or her agency is called an agency fee for their services.